 Many common garden surfaces can be unsuitable for dogs.
 Areas of paving and decking can often become slippery and dangerous for pets, especially in wet weather.
 Problems can also occur with natural turf which can quickly deteriorate with regular use.
 One of the most preventative measures you can take in your garden is to install artificial grass.
-Pet owners often find AGD is a great choice for their garden as even the most boisterous dogs won’t damage turf, whilst remaining completely safe for all types of pets.
+Pet owners often find AGD is a great choice for their garden as we provide a range of dog-friendly artificial grass that even the most boisterous dogs won’t damage, whilst remaining completely safe for all types of pets.

 4. Sturdy borders

 Dogs are prone to charging into the garden, destroying flowerbeds and if you’re growing flowers or veg that you want to protect, it’s advisable to install sturdy borders to protect your beds.

 Most dogs will avoid grazing on plants, but some do especially puppies.
 Learn what kinds of plants are in your garden and which ones could be poisonous to pets.
 You can then quickly remove anything that could be potentially harmful to your dog.

 Delivery on time, grass is good quality.
 Just straight forward without any problems